 We focused on the extraction of noun-noun, verb-noun and adj-noun combinations.
-By looking at the precision values of the statistical measures, we can confirm the results from other studies (Krenn and Evert (2001)) suggesting that LogLike delivers the best precision values for low-frequency data.
-Moreover, they could show that the ranking of the association measure depends on the kind of collocation to be identified: the T-test delivers better results for preposition-noun-verb combinations, whereas the Log-Likelihood measure leads to significantly better results for Adjective-Noun combinations.
+By looking at the precision values of the statistical measures, we can confirm the results from other studies [Evert & Krenn 2001] suggesting that LogLike delivers the best precision values for low frequency data.
+Moreover, they could show that the ranking of the association measure depends on the kind of collocation to be identified: T-test delivers better results for preposition-noun-verb combinations, whereas the Log-Likelihood measure leads to significantly better results for Adjective-Noun combinations.